Andrew Lewer: Member of Parliament

 In Parliament, he served on the European Scrutiny Committee and the Housing, Communities and Local Government Committee, during his first mandate.

-During the meaningful vote period, Andrew Lewer voted against the Government twice before voting for it a third time when faced with Theresa May reneging on her commitment to take the UK out of the EU on 29 March 2019.
-During the subsequent Leadership election, Andrew Lewer supported Esther McVey and then Boris Johnson Following the 2019 General Election, Andrew Lewer was appointed Parliamentary Private Secretary (PPS) to the Home Office, having previously served after Boris Johnson was elected as PPS to the Northern Ireland Office, the Wales Office and the Scotland Office.
+During the meaningful vote period, Lewer voted against the government twice before voting for it a third time when faced with Theresa May reneging on her commitment to take the UK out of the EU on 29 March 2019.
+During the subsequent leadership election, Lewer supported Esther McVey and then Boris Johnson.

+At the 2019 general election, Lewer was re-elected with an increased vote share of 51.2% and an increased majority of 4,697.
+Following the election, Lewer was appointed as Parliamentary Private Secretary (PPS) to the Home Office, having previously served after Boris Johnson was elected as PPS to the Northern Ireland Office, the Wales Office and the Scotland Office.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Lewer was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

-In December 2020 Lewer was fired from his PPS post for supposedly leaking information to the press, although no evidence linking Lewer to the leak was produced.
-Lewer said at the time "in nearly 20 years of elected office I have never leaked to the press".
-Six weeks later, Lewer was re-elected as a Member of Levelling Up, Housing and Communities Select Committee.
+In December 2020 Lewer was fired from his PPS post for leaking information to the press, after a canary trap.
+Lewer denied leaking, but suggested the leak could have come from a member of his staff.
+Six weeks later, he was re-elected as a Member of the Levelling Up, Housing and Communities Select Committee.

 In January 2021 Lewer wrote an open letter to the Northamptonshire Chief Constable asking that the Police do not focus on 'soft targets' for Covid fines.